maxravel/mnemomed/readme.md

 - disable other options after first click; done
 - refactorized counter; done
 - localStorage counter; done
+- simple loader; done
+- simple pomodoro app; done

-to do: loading icon when json is loading;
+to do: upradge loader;
 to do: refactorize code;
 to do: add UI - chose each chapter;
 to do: think about database;
 to do: Ebbinghaus curve app;
 to do: to do app;
-to do: pomodoro app;
+to do: upradge pomodoro app;
 to do: how to work with form - autorefresh/url problem.
 to do: unificate pomodoroC and pommodoroCInt;
 to do: pomodoro Pausa button;